 The Texas-birthed holiday of Juneteenth is a very interesting holiday, to say the least.
 See, I, a native-born Texan, have two Yankee parents.
 As such, I’ve been able to hear both sides of the “idea” of Juneteenth, and now am at a final resting place for my attitude about this NEW celebration of what used to be a regional observance.

 Let me explain; I love the idea of Juneteenth.
 It’s simple to me.
-Civil War ended, white folks were trippin’, army had to come in, let everybody know what’s up.
+Civil War ended, white folks were trippin’, the Army had to come in, let everybody know what’s up.
 Easy right?
 I thought so too…but then the other side came in.

 Still, at that point, I couldn’t care less.
 I was far too excited to have a friend to silence the haters who didn’t have a country accent.
 It was glorious.
 And we both were soldiers in the army of Juneteenth laying tongue thrashings to haters at the drop of a dime.